GhostNaN/mpvpaper/README.md

 ```
 mpvpaper -o "no-audio --loop-playlist shuffle" HDMI-A-1 www.url/to/playlist
 ```
+## Notes
 If you are on sway, you can get your display outputs with:
 ```
 swaymsg -t get_outputs
 ```
-## Notes
-If you are on sway, make sure you don't let swaybg stand in your way:
+And make sure you don't let swaybg stand in your way:
 ```
 killall swaybg
 ```